 Loss aversion – People dislike making a loss more than they do winning.
 This means that a loss can be perceived to be between 1.5 and 2.5 times the value a gain of an identical size.
 Loss aversion is probably an evolutionary trait because animals that see threats as more important than opportunities have a greater chance to survive and reproduce.

-These three cognitive features of prospect theory are illustrated here in this chart.
+These three cognitive features of prospect theory are illustrated in this chart.
 We can see the psychological value of gains and losses with a neutral reference point (the vertical axis) dividing the chart from left to right.
 The S-shape function shows the diminishing returns for both losses and gains.
 However, the two curves of the S are not symmetrical as the slope of the function changes markedly at the reference point.
-This represents how the response to losses is much stronger than it is to gains.
+This is because prospect theory suggests that peoples’ responses to losses are much stronger than they are to gains.

 Professional risk takers such as fund managers and professional poker players are more tolerant of losses because they have learned not to react emotionally to losses.
 This means that such people are much less loss averse.
 Indeed, research among financial professionals by Abdellaoui, leichrodt and Kammoun found they show risk seeking behaviour and take very little notice of losses.
 They were more willing to take a risky gamble and largely ignored losses.